Breast cancer risk factors

 - Wrong fats.
 Throughout Grow Youthful I emphasise that polyunsaturated omega-6 oils (vegetable oils) are not found in nature, and cause cancers and many other degenerative illnesses.
 In contrast, saturated fats are healthy fats and protect against these diseases.
 Saturated animal fats are also valuable in creating a healthy cholesterol profile.

 - Social factors.
-Isolation, lack of close friends, lack of family support.
+Isolation, lack of close friends, lack of family support, stress.
 One study showed that breast cancer patients who increased their social support reduced their risk of dying by an amazing 70%.
 (10) It doesn't matter whether that support is obtained from one or two close friends, many friends, or a partner - the benefits are still there.
-(11)
+(11, 18)

 - Obesity.
 (12)